KaranSharma18/KaranSharma18/README.md

 # Hi there! 👋 I'm Karan Sharma

 ## 🤖 About Me
-Senior Data Scientist specializing in Generative AI and Large Language Models, with ~4 years of experience building and deploying production-ready AI solutions in the medical domain.
+Senior Data Scientist specializing in Generative AI and Large Language Models, with ~4 years of experience designing, and deploying AI products in healthcare and pharma, specializing in NLP, Gen-AI, and large language models.
 I'm passionate about creating scalable AI systems that solve real-world problems.

 ## 🛠️ Core Skills
 - **Generative AI & LLMs**: Production-grade LLM applications, Advanced RAG pipelines